X01XX/UES-Forth/README.md

 It turns out UES-Forth does literally Millions of struct Allocation/Deallocation operations, with no apparent slowness.
 At end, everything is accounted for, no memory leaks, nothing left on the Forth stack.

+After rules are discovered, the "to" command can be used to change the current state.
+The program will attempt to form a plan that avoids negative states, then execute it.

 <pre>
 Understanding = ~A + ~B